cwarlysolsberg/GWAS_Tutorial/docs/popstrat.md

 We will be using data from the 1000 Genomes Project for the population stratification step.

-You can download using the following command
+You can download using the following command:

 ```bash
 wget ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/release/20100804/ALL.2of4intersection.20100804.genotypes.vcf.gz
 ```

-The data will need to be converted into plink format with unique indentifiers created for each the SNPs with a missing rs-identifier:
+Note that, while there is more updated data available from the 1000 Genomes project, we decided to use this data for 2 reasons:
+1. The most updated data set is much larger and separated by chromosome leading to a far more computationally intensive process to use this data set.
+2. We are able to sufficiently parse out European samples and account for population stratification using this data set.
+For details on how to use the most updated set see the [Separated by Chromosome](Additional_considerations.md) section on the Additional Considerations page.

 !!! note
     You will need `plink` in this section, which can be download from [here](https://www.cog-genomics.org/plink/1.9/).

     Install the program `plink` and include its location in your PATH directory, which allows us to use `plink` instead of `./plink` in the commands below.
 If PLINK is not in your PATH directory and is instead in your working directory, replace all instances of `plink` in the tutorial with `./plink`.

+The data will need to be converted into plink format with unique indentifiers created for each the SNPs with a missing rs-identifier.
+First, the *.vcf* file is converted to  *.bim,.bed,.fam* format using the **--make-bed** handle in plink.
+Next missing ids are filled out using the **--set-missing-var-ids** flag.
+It is important to note that if you are using a different build you will need to adjust the *[b37]* accordingly.

 ```bash
 plink --vcf ALL.2of4intersection.20100804.genotypes.vcf.gz --make-bed --out 1000genomes.genotypes